ArtifexSoftware/thirdparty-glfw/README.md

 ## Changelog

+ - Added `GLFW_CURSOR_CAPTURED` cursor mode for confining the cursor to the client area of a window
  - Made all client API functions dynamically loaded
  - Changed minimum required CMake version to 2.8.12
  - Replaced GLU with [linmath.h](https://github.com/datenwolf/linmath.h) in